 Correction appended: Sept.
 5, 2012.

-An earlier version of this article incorrectly referenced Penn State campuses outside of University Park.
-These campuses are Commonwealth Campuses.
+An earlier version of this article incorrectly stated John Eich's title.
+He is a member of the State College Borough Planning Commission and represents State College on the Centre Regional Planning Commission.
 The above article reflects the correct information.
 The Daily Collegian apologizes for this error.